-Goodwill represents the cost of business acquisition in excess of the Group's interest in the fair value of identifiable assets, liabilities and contingent liabilities of the acquiree.
-When the excess is negative, it is recognized immediately in the income statement.
+Goodwill represents the cost of business acquisition in excess of the Group's interest in the net fair value of identifiable assets, liabilities and contingent liabilities of the acquiree.
+When the excess is negative, it is recognized immediately in the statement of comprehensive income.